domichel/fvwm-xdg-menu/README.md

 FVWM:
 -----
-To incorporate it into fvwm, just put something like the following into your configuration:
+To incorporate the application menu into fvwm, just put something like the following into your configuration:

 DestroyMenu FvwmMenu
 AddToMenu FvwmMenu